The Rev. Dr. Chip Lee

 If you ask him, the Reverend Doctor Chip Lee will tell you that he began thinking about the priesthood when he was 15 years old, He just found 25 years worth of excuses to put it off.

-Chip received the Doctor of Ministry degree in Congregational Development from Seabury-Western Theological Seminary in 2002.
+Chip received his Doctor of Ministry degree in Congregational Development from Seabury-Western Theological Seminary in 2002.
 His thesis, “Changing Times, Timing Change; The Rural and Small Town Church: Family Chaplaincy or Missional Community?" calls for changes in the way clergy are trained and called to small, rural churches so that congregations have the best opportunity to grow into missional communities.
 This thesis has become a seminal work in developing an ethos of long-term care of rural congregations.